fossabot/code-i18n/README.md

 console.log(stack) // [ { StringLiteral_17_21: "中文" } ]
 ```

 If a parsing error occurs, it may be due to the use of unconventional syntax, such as spread syntax `[Spread syntax]` (supported by default), decorator `[Decorator]`, don't worry, you can adapt the code according to the following configuration.
+For other grammatical errors, please pay attention to [babel](https://www.babeljs.cn/) for corresponding configuration.

 ```javascript
 transformCode(source, {